-Christopher Heaney is an editor of The Appendix, sweating the articles and contributors that make up each issue.
+Christopher Heaney is the Editor-in-Chief of The Appendix, sweating the individual articles and contributors that make up each issue.
 Before helping co-found the journal, he wrote a book about the scientific discovery of Machu Picchu, and the subsequent fight over its artifacts and graves.
 You can learn a little more about it here.
 As a journalist, he has written about Einstein's brain and Peruvian writers in Mexican wrestling masks.
 StoryCorps was the hardest job he had to leave.

 Chris is getting his Ph.D. in Latin American History at the University of Texas at Austin.
 He is writing his dissertation on the circulation and study of pre-Columbian skulls and mummies from Peru during the long nineteenth century.
 He makes it back to 1528 when he's explaining it, though.

 He lives in Austin, Texas.

 Chapter Three of Appendix co-founder Christopher Heaney’s serialized narrative history, Death of a Sailor.
 1835.
 A convicted murderer and a journalist sit together in a locked prison cell in New York.
 The murderer's identity was false.
 The journalist had hoaxed the world.
 Can we trust the story they began to unfold?

 Published December 5, 2013 in Issue Vol. 1, No. 4

 In 1965 civil rights activist John Lewis helped lead the march across the Edmund Pettus Bridge.
 Lewis and his fellow activists were beaten, but President Johnson sent the Voting Rights Act to Congress shortly after.
 Nearly forty years later, Lewis—now a US Congressman—has co-written a graphic novel about his lifetime of fighting for equality.
 His collaborators talk to The Appendix about that process.

 Published October 15, 2013 in Issue Vol. 1, No. 4